Overview

 • Seasonal affective disorder (SAD)

-There are also mental illnesses that may include symptoms of depression but are categorized separately, such as bipolar disorder.
+There are also mental disorders that may include symptoms of depression but are categorized separately, such as bipolar disorder.

 When symptoms of a major depressive episode are disruptive or distressing but do not meet diagnostic criteria for a particular disorder in the DSM, a diagnosis of “other specified depressive disorder” may be given.
 This diagnosis includes the provider’s specification for why symptoms do not meet the criteria for another disorder.
-Note that this diagnosis does not mean that symptoms are any more or less serious than other depressive disorders.
+Note that a diagnosis of other specified depressive disorder does not mean that symptoms are any more or less serious than other depressive disorders.

 Symptoms